systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 service will leave the fdstore intact, but a separate stop and start job for it — executed synchronously one after the other — will likely not.

-This behaviour can be modified via the [`FileDescriptorStorePreserve=`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#FileDescriptorStorePreserve=) setting in service unit files.
+This behavior can be modified via the [`FileDescriptorStorePreserve=`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#FileDescriptorStorePreserve=) setting in service unit files.
 If set to `yes` the fdstore will be kept as long as the service definition is loaded into memory by the service manager, i.e. as